RBRTV

 The Social Network

-The template.
+The stakes.
 Fast dialogue, moral complexity, the cost of genius.

 BlackBerry

-The energy.
+The closest comp.
 Low-budget, chaotic, funny, heartbreaking.
 Same budget range.

 Steve Jobs